trustwallet/developer/wallet-core/newblockchain.md

 ## C Interface

 Once you are satisfied with your C++ implementation, time to write some tests for C interface, usually you don't need to change the generated C interfaces, those C interfaces are made as small as possible so that clients don't need to worry about implementation details.
-If you are implementing blockchain `Xxx`, handle and implement it first in `TWAnyAddress.h` before writing tests.
+If you are implementing blockchain `Xxx`, handle and implement it first in `TWAnyAddress.h` and `TWAnySigner.h` before writing tests.

 Please make sure you catch all C++ exceptions in C implementation.